1. Vacuum Plating

 Applicable materials

-- Natural materials are not suitable for vacuum plating, because the moisture of natural materials will affect the vacuum environment.
+However, natural materials are not suitable for vacuum plating as their moisture content can affect the vacuum environment.

 Process Cost